bbauska/meta-html-css-in-depth/readme.md

 Based on the results of the analysis and the content on your website, the search engine will rank the website for various search terms.

-So, while your website might be the number one result for one search term, it could rank very low for another.
+While your website might be the number one result for one search term, it could rank very low for another.

 Every search engine has its own algorithm for ranking websites.

 And while it\'s not disclosed how the ranks are determined, there are many best practices you can follow to influence how search engines analyze and rank your website.

 But for now, let\'s just focus on how meta tags influence website ranking.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 18. meta tags and metadata (13) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->